 Our aim is to support healthy and happy communities whilst ensuring that we create an eco-friendly and sustainable economy.

 Our food partnership forms a subgroup of the public health’s healthy weight network.
 Therefore, its overarching aim is to reduce levels of obesity and overweight in the community.
-It does so through the actions of the 5 key operational subgroups that make up the food partnership.
+It does so through the actions of the key operational subgroups that make up the food partnership along with task and finish groups for specific projects.
 They are as follow:

 2. Healthy food for all and education and skills